julian-west/python_portfolio_tracker/README.md

 ## Key Features

-- simple input format: list of buy and sell positions in csv format.
+- simple input format: list of buy and sell positions in csv format
 - automatically calculate the daily value of your portfolio, your stock positions and cash balance from the input list of buy/sell actions
 - adjust for regular cash injections (e.g. monthly contributions to the portfolio)
 - compatible for US, EU, JP and GB listed stocks